Imaginary-Horizons-Productions/HorizonsBot/wiki/Commands.md

 > Cooldown: 3 second(s)

 Get a link to HorizonsBot's commands page
-### /info
+### /data-policy

-> Usable in DMs: false
+> Usable in DMs: true

 > Cooldown: 3 second(s)

-Get info about the server or HorizonsBot
-#### /info horizonsbot-credits
-Get the HorizonsBot credits
-#### /info server-rules
-Get the server rules
+Get a link to the HorizonsBot's Data Policy page
-#### /info horizonsbot-data-policy
-See what data HorizonsBot collects and what it does with it
-#### /info roles-rundown
-See what the roles on the server mean and how to get them
-#### /info press-kit
-Get info on Imaginary Horizons as a brand
 ### /list

 > Usable in DMs: true